-The activities of this group, developed mostly through the Centre for Maritime Historical Studies, but also in collaboration with the Centre for the Study of War, State and Society, continue to be strong in its traditional area of Naval History.
+The activities of this group, developed mostly through the Centre for Maritime Historical Studies, but also in collaboration with the Centre for Histories of Violence and Conflict, continue to be strong in its traditional area of Naval History.

 Roger Morriss works on British naval administration in the late 18th and early 19th centuries, and maintains his interest in naval logistics, on which he recently published a critically acclaimed monograph: The Foundations of British Maritime Ascendency 1755-1815 (CUP, 2010).